ClevelandClinicQHS/sociome/README.md

 # tidySDOH

-The goal of tidySDOH is to ...
+The goal of tidySDOH is to help the user to view and analyze social determinants of health data in the American Community Survey.

 ## Installation

-You can install the released version of tidySDOH from [CRAN](https://CRAN.R-project.org) with:
+You cannot yet install the released version of tidySDOH from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("tidySDOH")